php/phd/README.md

 $ phd -d doc-base/.manual.xml -P PHP
 ```

-After a running for a few moments, PhD will generate all the output
+After running for a few moments, PhD will generate all the output
 formats of the PHP Package into the default `./output/` directory.

 So now that you've seen the fruits of your labor, let's take a closer